Photo of Ruddro Roy

 Research and Tools I Have Built

-What I learned: How to work through complex mathematical models by implementing them in code, the importance of using trusted open-source tools, and how to make technical concepts approachable through visualization.
+What I learned: How to work through complex mathematical models by implementing them in code, the value of delegating core propagation to trusted open-source libraries like the sgp4 package while building higher-level tooling on top, and how to make technical concepts approachable through visualization.

 This was a personal learning project, not a formal research appointment or professional aerospace experience.